home Framing Point-of-View Shot (POV Shot)

 Empathy

-Pairing a POV with a strong reaction shot helps forge identification between audience and character.
+Pairing a POV with a strong reaction shot helps forge identification between audience and character, and hopefully greater empathy and engagement.

 Number Circle Purple